RetroReversing/retroReversing/pages/consoles/gba/GBASDK.md

 ## Japanese SDK
 As Nintendo is a Japanese company the SDK was originally created in Japanese and localised to English, however there are a few differences between the development kits.

-The Japanese version include the **Mobile System GB** SDK which was a Japanese only accessory to link gameboys together via a mobile phone interface.
+The Japanese version also includes the **Mobile System GB** SDK which was a Japanese only accessory to link gameboys together via a mobile phone interface.

 ---
 # Tools (/bin folder)